 9. CREATE A DELIVERY CORNER

 You may be able to hide smaller package deliveries behind planters or decorations on your porch.
 This is not a guarantee that a delivery person will actually put a package there, but many try to make sure that packages are put in places that don’t draw attention.
-There is also the Package Guard, a Wi-Fi-enabled device that alerts you, through an app, when a package has been delivered to your house, and sets off a loud alarm if anyone unauthorized tries to steal the package.
-You can program it, to allow a neighbor to pick it up for you, but unauthorized ‘pick ups’ will be alarmed.
+There are also package delivery boxes.

 10. GIVE THEM A VIRTUAL KEY